All Things Are Alive: Animating the Inanimate–Puppetry for Writers with Mobi Warren

 - How to use puppetry to uncover new poems or songs

 *Bring a journal to write in.
-Puppetry supplies will be provided for participants attending in person.
-Zoom attendees will be sent a supply list of simple materials you may already have on hand.
+Puppetry supplies will be provided for all participants.

 Puppeteer Mobi Warren is the author of the young adult novel The Bee Maker and a poetry collection, Thread and Nectar.
 She is co-founder of the regional writers and artists collaborative, Stone in Stream, which advocates for environmental awareness and climate justice.
 Mobi serves on the Board of the National Capital Puppetry Guild.
 An animist at heart, she is enchanted by the livingness of all materials and is currently in thrall to the wild (and sometimes unruly) species known as puppets, and how making and animating a puppet can help a writer engage more deeply with creative and empathetic energies.